-The rapport the MOST team has with medical fragile and service resistant individuals is built on trust, trauma-informed care, and impeccable bedside manner.
+The rapport the MOST team has with medically fragile and service resistant individuals is built on trust, trauma-informed care, and impeccable bedside manner.
 City CDBG funds are one of the many tools MOST has to make this work possible.
 Salt Lake City is humbled to work with such a dedicated program.

 Neighborhood House – Early Childhood Education

-Neighborhood House has been a long time partner of Salt Lake city, a recipient of City CDBG Public Service grants, and is a well-regarded provider of early childhood education services for low income families.
-This story demonstrates the stabilizing power of community based schools, especially for children and families experiencing homelessness.
+Neighborhood House has been a long time partner of Salt Lake City, a recipient of City CDBG Public Service grants, and is a well-regarded provider of early childhood education services for low-income families.
+This story demonstrates the stabilizing power of community-based schools, especially for children and families experiencing homelessness.

 NeighborWorks LIFT – Affordable Housing

 NeighborWorks Salt Lake has been receiving HOME and CDBG funds from Salt Lake City for several years.
-The LIFT program was launched as a public private partnership between Wells Fargo, NeighborWorks Salt Lake, and other nonprofit organizations.
+The LIFT program was launched as a public-private partnership between Wells Fargo, NeighborWorks Salt Lake, and other nonprofit organizations.
 As you’ll see in the attached document, the LIFT program helps homebuyers with DPAs up to $15,000.
-This helped many low income households in our community achieve sustainable homeownership all over Salt Lake City.
+This helped many low-income households in our community achieve sustainable homeownership all over Salt Lake City.
 We are so proud of our friends at NeighborWorks for being a huge part of this collaborative effort.